StudioOneScripts/Export-Stems-Extended/README.md

 into other workstations.
 The prefixes are automatically removed after the stem export, leaving the session unchanged.

-## 🔧 Installation
+## Installation
-Download the package and put it in the application scripts folder.
+Download the package and put it in the application \Scripts folder.